 Generally speaking, ¾-inch thick bamboo (solid) floors would be installed right over top of ¾-inch thick OSB subfloor, and the planks at a 90 degree angle across the floor joists.
 This pattern will stabilize and strengthen the whole flooring system.

-When installing engineered, solid or floating bamboo floors that are less than ½-inch thick, we recommend you add an additional 3/8-inch or ½-inch thick plywood underpayment.
+When installing engineered, solid or floating bamboo flooring that’s less than ½-inch thick, we recommend you add an additional 3/8-inch or ½-inch thick plywood underpayment.
 This addition, when glued or screwed onto your OSB subfloor, will add stability.

 You may think pouring a concrete subfloor will solve all your moisture problems, but concrete is susceptible as well.
 Concrete slabs, which are typically 4 to 6 inch thick and 3,500 – 5,500 –pound per square inch (psi) are created using water, and they can take months to fully dry out.